danitool/ar9285_art/README.md

 * Capabilities

 Tested with the "virtual" eeprom present in the Tplink WR741ND v2.4
 router.
-The eeprom at this router lives in a partition called "art"
+The eeprom at this router lives in a partition called *art*

 Example:
 Backup the partition under Openwrt